 There’s no one fixed fee for buying a youtube channel.
 It will depend on a lot of factors.
 This includes the existing audience and subscribers, the amount of videos uploaded, whether it’s had strikes in the past, whether it’s monetized already, and who the current ‘face’ of the channel is.

 Buying a channel with a strong ‘face’ already associated with it is going to be tricky.
 The audience is going to be confused, and it’s going to be difficult to match the content associated with it.
-Instead, look for ones that have made smart use of stock footage and entertaining content creation that doesn’t need a personality to drive it.
+Instead, you can look for ones that have made smart use of stock footage and entertaining content creation that doesn’t need a personality to drive it.
 This is why looking at the existing uploads counts.
 The more there are- and the higher quality- the more the channel is worth.

 Where the audience is based is going to have an impact, too.
 Primarily U.S based audiences earn more, so the price will be higher.
 The number of followers matters too, but some may be fakes, so don’t just get wowed by a big number and overpay.